-Calculate how much you owe each vendor or supplier for the goods and services you’ve purchased on credit.
+Calculate how much you company owes each vendor or supplier for the goods and services you've purchased on credit.

 - Note the payment terms

-Every invoice outlines the terms in which to remit payment.
+Every invoice outlines the terms in which the company pays to remit payment.
 They are typically in the form of net 10, 30, 60, 90 days or more.
 Note when each of the invoices is due chronologically in order of due date.

 If you're in a position to process payment earlier than the due date, you may be eligible for discounts from the vendor.